Futu-reADS/keyboard_ackermann_controller/README.md

 ## Abstract

-This node allows user to manually move virtual vehicle in AWSIM simulator.
+This program allows users to manually move a virtual vehicle in autoware-compatible simulators such as AWSIM.
-The program is expected to work like 'teleop_keyboard' for a vehicle with Ackermann model
+Also the program is expected to work like 'teleop_keyboard' for a vehicle with Ackermann model.

 ## Usage